The rate of infection in Doncaster now stands at 25,587 cases per 100,000 people, far higher than the England average of 22,953.

 There were also two more coronavirus deaths recorded over the weekend in Doncaster.

-It means there have been three deaths in the past week, which is a decrease on six the previous week.
+It means there have been 12 deaths in the past week, which is an increase on nine the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Doncaster.